Staff

 Alexandria Spiva

 Alexandria has worked in tech for 13 years — at Yahoo, Facebook, LinkedIn, Airbnb, The Chan Zuckerberg Initiative, and currently Lyft.
 Alexandria has carried roles of Recruiter + D&I thought leader to elevate programs and partnerships, along with re-designing approaches to hiring.
-Beyond her day-to-day, she does her knowledge-sharing through think tank sessions with various non-profits and panels such as Black Girls Code, Grace Hopper Conference, and Expat Women.
+Beyond her day-to-day, she does her knowledge-sharing through think tank sessions with various nonprofits and panels such as Black Girls Code, Grace Hopper Conference, and Expat Women.
 She is passionate about diversity engagement and community building.

 Annie Tsai